ibm-cloud-docs/watsonxdata/setting_glusterfs.md

     ```
     {: codeblock}

-2. Edit the `/etc/hosts` file on VM2 and VM3 to add the following entries.
+2. Edit the `/etc/hosts` file on each of the three nodes to add the following entries.

    ```bash
    <ip-of-vm1> vm1.fyre.ibm.com